January 20, 2020

 The PSD2 introduced new rules to provide protection for consumers when making payments online.
 Now any company accepting payments online from consumers based in the European Union must adhere to new payment authentication requirements known as the Strong Customer Authentication (SCA).
 Setting up the two-factor authentication to adhere to the SCA requires development work and resources to support consumer inquiries.

-The CCPA is a ruling that protects the rights of consumers based in California.
+The CCPA is a ruling that protects the rights of California consumers.
 Similar to the GDPR, the CCPA gives more rights to the consumer and requires businesses to adhere to the regulations regardless of their physical presence.

-There are an infinite number of tools out there to help with every aspect of the e-commerce ecosystem; however, any business looking to seriously scale in 2020 needs to stop settling for a subpar tech stack.
+There are an infinite number of tools available to help with every aspect of the e-commerce ecosystem; however, any business looking to scale seriously in 2020 needs to stop settling for a subpar tech stack.

 Starting out, many digital businesses think they have to do all the heavy lifting on their own to deliver a world-class e-commerce experience.
 But if your business is serious about growing globally in 2020, you need to consider partnering with an e-commerce solution that is also a Merchant of Record.